Obsession (Exo album)

 Obsession (stylized in all caps) is the sixth studio album by South Korean boy band Exo.
 It was released on November 27, 2019, by SM Entertainment.
 The album was released for pre-order on November 1, and is available in three versions: EXO, X-EXO, and Obsession, which was released on December 4.
 Obsession was Exo's first album to be promoted as a six-member group, as members Xiumin and D.O. were undergoing mandatory military service, and member Lay was promoting his solo activities in China.
-It was also the last album to contain a Chinese version of the title track.
+It is also the group's most recent album to contain a Chinese version of the lead single.

 Background and release

 Obsession is the band's sixth Korean studio album and seventh overall.
 The album features 10 songs including the lead single, "Obsession".
 It follows the band's most recent studio album repackage Love Shot, released in December 2018.
 The album is the band's first release without members Xiumin and D.O., who were completing their mandatory military service.